Earl Park, Arncliffe: Earl Park Riot

-Earl Park was the site of the infamous Earl Park Riot.
+Earl Park was the site of the Earl Park Riot.
 On 11 August 1928, St. George played their Round 11 match of the 1928 NSWRFL season against Balmain at the ground in front of about 6,000 fans, with most supporting the home team St George.
-Saints won a spiteful match 21-3 as referee Mick Brannaghan lost control of the match in the second half.
-Brannaghan sent-off St. George forward Harry Flower but did not take similar action when it came to the reported thuggery being dished out by the Balmain players.
+Saints won a spiteful match 21–3 as referee Mick Brannaghan lost control of the match in the second half.
+Brannaghan sent off St. George forward Harry Flower but did not take similar action when it came to the reported thuggery being dished out by the Balmain players.
 Saints' player George Carstairs was kicked in the face while he attempted to play the ball, and five minutes from time was knocked unconscious after being kicked in the head by Balmain forward Tony Russell.
 Brannaghan only cautioned Russell, and, after Balmain's earlier violent tactics, the Earl Park crowd was infuriated.
 The incident prompted Saints' coach Frank Burge, and secretary Reg Fusedale, to enter the playing field to talk to Brannaghan.

 However, it was the actions of Balmain's George Bishop at full-time that pushed the crowd over the edge.
 Bishop began chasing Saints' Arnold Traynor, attempting to settle a score, which prompted the crowd to invade the field, many of whom ripped wooden pickets from the fence surrounding the oval to assault the Balmain players while screaming "We want Russell", with reports from future St George official Alex Mackie that one man was seen running behind the grandstand swinging an axe.
 The Police had attempted to restore order, moving through the mob with batons and handcuffs swinging.
-One man, who was arrested for brawling and handcuffed to a goal post, was promptly forgotten about by the Police for three hours.
+One man, who was arrested for brawling and handcuffed to a goalpost, was promptly forgotten about by the Police for three hours.
 The police couldn't stop Russell from being badly beaten by the crowd, and he had to be taken away in an ambulance suffering head and leg injuries.

 Russell was eventually moved to safety and then bundled into an ambulance, but hostilities continued as he found he was in the same van as George Carstairs.
 Only the quick intervention of the ambulancemen prevented Russell from lunging at the St George player as the vehicle travelled to St George Hospital, with Russell snarling at Carstairs "You started this you bastard, now I'm going to finish it".

 The police were eventually able to restore order, but the day will be remembered as a black day in the history of the New South Wales Rugby League.
-Following the riot, the NSWRL launched an official investigation and came to the conclusion that the crowd, rather than the players or referee Brannaghan, were to blame for the riot.
+Following the riot, the NSWRL launched an official investigation and concluded that the crowd, rather than the players or referee Brannaghan, were to blame for the riot.

 In an interview more than 40 years after the riot, Tony Russell claimed that it was actually George Carstairs who started it by elbowing him in the face and breaking his nose.
 Russell also strenuously denied kicking "Bluey" Carstairs, declaring, "I wouldn't have wasted the boot leather".